We have all heard about Japanese cafes where you can enjoy your food and drinks while looking at cats.

 Owl no Mori

-This is Owl no Mori, the only owl café in Akihabara.
+This is Owl no Mori, the only owl café in Asakusa (Moved from Akihabara to Asakusa in 2019)

 You will find it on the fifth floor where you will enter a completely different world.
 The dimly-lit interior, filled with forest plants, adds to the mystic, almost magical atmosphere.